 Renters, don’t think you’re exempt—all the stuff inside your rented home can be covered at an affordable rate with renters insurance.

-And then especially if you have a family that’s partially or fully dependent on you, consider buying life insurance.
-If you die unexpectedly, you know they’re taken care of financially, at least for a few years.
+If you have a family that’s partially or fully dependent on you, consider buying life insurance.
+If you die unexpectedly, then you know they have money to support themselves.

 Build generational wealth

 Your way to building generational wealth is knowing your fiscal responsibilities.
 Life insurance is one way to pass down wealth to future generations.

 Owning assets like rental properties, arts, or jewelry is another.
 Your investments, both retirement and otherwise, can also leave a legacy of wealth for your descendants.

 Although it sounds grim, make a will and estate plan early in life.
 It’s worth the small investment now to guarantee that your family members will receive what you intend to leave them.